tcatm/l3roamd/README.md

  - allow network-wide search for IP-addresses
  - manage distribution of prefixes across the mesh (for router advertisements) [RA]
  - monitor babeld for duplicate host routes that this node also announces

-Ideally, I'd like to split this up into multiple daemons communicating using standardized protocols:
+Ideally, this should be split up into multiple daemons communicating over standardized protocols.

-## Building l3roamd
+## Background

-### Build
-in the root of this project, run: mkdir build cd build cmake .. make make install

-to build and install the program.

-### Dependencies
-The following programs / libraries are needed to build and run l3roamd:
- - libnl-genl
- - libjson-c
- - kmod-tun

-## Managing clients
+### Managing clients

 l3roamd will directly monitor a set of interfaces for clients.
 On the mac80211/fdb layer it will monitor clients and act whenever a new client appears (query the database or create an entry)